amirhosein2015/amirhosein2015/README.md

 - **2D/3D Games with Unity**
 - **Windows Desktop Applications & Tools**

-I am proficient in **C#, ASP.NET Core (MVC & Web API), Unity, Clean Architecture, Domain-Driven Design principles, OOP, Agile**, and the entire **Software Development Life Cycle (SDLC)** — from concept and architecture to deployment and long-term maintenance.
+I am proficient in **C#, ASP.NET Core (MVC & Web API), Unity, Clean Architecture, Domain-Driven Design (DDD), OOP, Agile**, and the entire **Software Development Life Cycle (SDLC)** — from concept and architecture to deployment and long-term maintenance.

 Additionally, I have practical experience in **UI/UX design**, enabling me to create applications that are not only technically robust but also user-friendly and visually intuitive.

 Driven by **clean code**, **scalable system design**, and building products that users truly enjoy.
+I am a passionate lifelong learner, constantly studying emerging technologies to refine my craft, and I genuinely enjoy the art of programming.

-⚠️ Note: Due to confidentiality agreements, I cannot publish some of my commercial projects on GitHub.
-However, I have uploaded several sample projects that represent my coding style, architecture approach, and practical experience.
+⚠️ **Note:** Due to confidentiality agreements, I cannot publish some of my commercial projects on GitHub.
+However, I have uploaded several sample projects that represent my coding style, architectural approach, and practical experience.

 ---